Sustainability during the AID

 We make the AID sustainable through:

 - The power used before and during the AID is 100% green.
 The power we use comes from the university buildings, which is generated by windmills on one of the three windmill parks of Wageningen UR.
-For big events like the AID Festival we make use of a green aggregate.
+For big events like the AID Festival we make use of a green power generator.

 - The garbage of more than 3,000 AID participants is professionally separated and collected.
 There are 19 different waste flows, so start separating!